A BRIEF SUMMARY

 In 2013 I wheeled my way, solo and unassisted, 11,000 miles through each and every state of the USA.
 I visited schools along the route and raised £11,000 for Global Charity Right To Play.
 You can read all about the saddle-based shenanigans here.

 For 2015 I switched to a simpler mode of transport and spent 5 and 1/2 months running 1,911 miles along New Zealand’s Te Araroa trail.
 Unsupported and with all my worldly possessions in a 14kg backpack, I visited local schools en route and raised £7,000 for The Outward Bound Trust – to give kids in the UK and NZ a shot at adventures of their very own.
-It was quite the journey, and you can read all about it here.
+It was quite the journey, and you can read all about it here in the bestselling book – The Pants Of Perspective.

 In October 2016, I began a mission to cycle along the spine of the largest mountain range in the world: The Andes.
 By the time I returned to the UK in April 2017 I had pedalled through some of South America’s most remote and inhospitable regions, and ascended over 100,000 metres on a bike – more than 11 times the height of Everest.
 You can read all about that journey here.